 What is a Microsoft 365 Subscription?

-Instead of a one-time purchase, Microsoft now offers a subscription model which provides you with some sweet benefits!
+Instead of making one-time purchase as described above, Microsoft now offers a subscription model which provides you with some sweet benefits!

 Main Benefits of Microsoft 365 Subscription: